 Discover a world of stories, history and information at the State Library of Western Australia!

-All programs support the Curriculum Framework and run for approximately 45mins to 1 hour.
+All programs support the Curriculum Framework and Australian Curriculum and run for approximately 1 hour.
 Excursions to the State Library are free of charge and must be booked at least two weeks in advance.

 The Discovery Lounge

 An electronic information centre and community space, providing visitors with access to over 50 computers, express terminals, and free wi-fi.
 There is also an extensive range of current state, national and international newspapers, photocopies, colour printers and information sheets.

 A one-stop shop for WACE students.
 Study guides, past papers, Good Answer Guides and other WACE related resources and information can be found on the first floor of the library.

 The study space is open to Year 11 and year 12 students during library hours seven days a week.

 - Public Liability (PDF) and Emergency Evacuation Procedures (PDF)